PABannier/bark.cpp/examples/wasm/README.md

 This demo runs `bark.cpp` in your browser using WebAssembly.

+**Import Note: The forward pass is currently extremely slow.
+This is because ggml only has `WASM_SIMD` implementation for the matrix multiplication operation.
+This is left as an open experiment.**
+See [155](https://github.com/PABannier/bark.cpp/pull/155) for more details.
-**Important Note: Your browser must support 128-bit SIMD instructions.**
+**Important Note 2: Your browser must support 128-bit SIMD instructions.**

 To build the example, run from the root of the repository: